 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

+NLF: Boards must be aware that the Stabilization Grants program will discontinue effective September 30, 2020, and no additional payments may be authorized for grant months beyond September 2020.

-NLF: Boards must notify all providers of the policy to cease reimbursement payments for active referrals at closed providers and of the option to apply for the Stabilization Grant, which is intended to provide support during the COVID-19 crisis.
+NLF: Boards must notify all Stabilization Grant recipients of the policy to discontinue the program effective September 30, 2020.

-NLF: Boards must be aware that providers will apply for the Stabilization Grant via an online application, providing TWC with information about their facility, operational status, and attestation of meeting eligibility requirements.
-TWC will compile completed applications and send them to a designated Board contact for review, which consists of verifying eligibility and determining the grant amount using the provided Grant Calculator spreadsheet (Attachment 1).
-The Board will complete the review, verification, and determination process for each eligible provider for each month that the grant is available.

-NLF: Boards must enter into a grant agreement with each awarded provider.
-The attached Grant Award Agreement template (Attachment 2) contains the recommended contract elements and may be customized.
-Digital signatures are acceptable.

 NLF: Boards must be aware that the Stabilization Grant must be paid to eligible providers by the last business day of the month.

-Eligible providers are those that:

-temporarily closed due to the COVID-19 global pandemic in March, April, or May 2020;

-remained closed as of the 10th day of the grant award month;

-had active referrals as of the date closed;

-plan to reopen no later than the beginning of the school year (based on the local school calendar for the 2020–2021 academic year); and

-applied for the Small Business Association’s (SBA) Paycheck Protection Program (PPP) loan, if eligible, and:

-were not awarded a loan; or

-were awarded a loan, but the eight weeks covered by the loan ended on or before June 15, 2020.

 NLF: Boards must be aware that providers will receive a grant amount from their managing Board, as determined by TWC, that is based upon their provider type, licensed capacity, the 75th percentile of the regional market rate, and Texas Rising Star status.
 Grant awards must not exceed $10,000 (or $10,500 for Texas Rising Star–certified providers).

 NLF: Boards must retain records of Stabilization Grant payments.
 These payments will not be tracked in The Workforce Information System of Texas (TWIST).